 Another common type of accident is the read-end collision.
 They occur when one vehicle crashes into the vehicle in front of it.

 Many times rear-end collisions occur in bumper-to-bumper traffic.
-Morning and afternoon rush hour traffic are ripe time for these types of accidents.
-It is easy to get distracted and not realize the vehicle in front of you has applied his brakes and is stopped.
+Morning and afternoon rush hour traffic are a ripe time for these types of accidents.
+It is easy to get distracted and not realize the vehicle in front of you has applied his brakes and is slowing.
 Before you can apply your brakes, you hit the car in the rear.

 Other causes of rear-end collisions are following too close and misjudging the acceleration speed of the leading vehicle and lack of attention.